JulianSchubel/snippetbox/README.md

 > Contains application-specific code for executable applications in the project
  ### internal
 > Contains the ancillary non-application-specific code used in the project.
 That
 > is, reusable code.
-E.g. validation heloers, SQL, DB models etc.
+E.g. validation helpers, SQL, DB models etc.
  ### ui
 > Contains the user-interface assets
 > #### ui/html